SmarDex-Ecosystem/usdn-liquidation-bot/README.md

 ### Validation Of Pending Actions

-After every block, the bot will check if there are pending actions that can be validated in the next block.
+After every block, the bot will check if there are actionable pending actions that can be validated in the next block.
 If that's the case, the bot will launch a transaction on the network to attempt to validate this pending action.
 If it's successful, the address used to sign the transaction will receive the security deposit of this pending action in native tokens for the chain it is on (ETH for Ethereum, POL for Polygon etc.)